Building authentic faith and training Christian leaders around the world through affordable, accessible higher education utilizing distance learning.

 The Distance Education Accrediting Commission (DEAC) at its meeting held on June 26, 2015 awarded NationsUniversity an initial grant of accreditation following a comprehensive evaluation of the institution and its programs.
 Accreditation was renewed in June 2019.

 NU makes use of rolling admissions and enrollment.
-As of December 1, 2021, active enrollment stood at 1606 students in 93 countries.
-Of the total enrollments, 424 were enrolled in the Certificate in Biblical Studies, 160 in the Graduate Certificate in Biblical Studies, 186 in the Bachelor of Religious Studies, 115 in the Master of Theological Studies, and 50 in the Master of Divinity.
-The remaining students were not yet formally admitted into a specific program of study.
+As of December 1, 2026, active enrollments stood at 1,194 students in 86 countries.
+Of the total enrollments, 231 were enrolled in Certificate in Biblical Studies, 222 in the Graduate Certificate in Biblical Studies, 136 in the Bachelor of Religious Studies, 107 in the Master of Theological Studies, and 38 in the Master of Divinity.
+The remaining students are in a pre-admission track or non-degree seeking.

 The school is a member of NC-SARA (State Authorization Reciprocity Agreements) and is legally entitled to offer distance education to residents in most states of the U.S. In addition, NU is allowed to offer degrees in California through specific state exemptions.
 Membership in NC-SARA can be verified at www.nc-sara.org.